What Should I Sell? From Idea to Product

 Right now.

-Because choosing the wrong product isn’t just a small mistake.
-It can drain your money, your time, and your motivation before you even get started.
+Because choosing the wrong product isn’t a small mistake.
+It can drain your money, your time, and your motivation before the business even has a chance to grow.

 I know this because I’ve been there myself.
 More than once.

-So instead of guessing, let’s walk through this step by step — from idea to actual product — in a way that makes sense and doesn’t rely on luck.
+So instead of guessing, let’s walk through how to choose what to sell step by step — from idea to actual product — in a way that makes sense and doesn’t rely on luck.

 What to sell?